maleficarum/eversports/README.md

 api_gateway_fqdn = "dgf7mxlcx1.execute-api.mx-central-1.amazonaws.com"
 ```

-After the creation of the resources, you can get the final API Gateway and Public Load Balancer FQDN.
+After the creation of the resources the outputs will be available at any momento; you can get the final API Gateway and Public Load Balancer FQDN.

 ## 🧪 Testing